 All children are part of our school choir and we have a strong tradition of musical performances throughout the year.
 Key Stage One organise a Christmas Nativity and a Summer Concert.
-Key Stage Two productions have included The Snow Queen, Jungle Book, Oliver, Mary Poppins, Chitty Chitty Bang Bang, The Sound of Music, Aladdin and a Christmas Carol.
+The Key Stage Two Christmas musical productions are always a highlight of the season.
 Harvest Festivals, Easter and Christingle Services are memorable celebrations throughout the year.

 We always welcome music and drama groups to enhance the musical learning and diversity of the curriculum for both staff and pupils.

-The main purpose of Physical Education at Saltford Primary School is to provide every pupil with the opportunity to develop his/her capabilities to the full, which in turn leads to the development of positive attitudes to taking part in physical activity.
-This has implications on their feelings, attitudes and learning throughout the curriculum and proving the opportunity for cross-curricular work.
-Through the medium of Physical Education, children gain knowledge about the body and how it works and responds to exercise.
+Our focus in Physical Education (PE) is to provide every pupil with the opportunity to develop his/her capabilities to the full, which in turn leads to the development of positive attitudes to taking part in physical activity.
+This has implications on their feelings, attitudes and learning throughout the curriculum and providing the opportunity for cross-curricular work.
+Through the medium of PE, children gain knowledge about the body and how it works and responds to exercise.
 They learn principles of movement and understand about how and why activity is undertaken.